-Keep in mind that colleges are keen to learn about the candidate behind the GPA and test scores.
+Keep in mind that colleges are eager to learn about the candidate behind the GPA and test scores.
 They want to know who you are, what makes you tick, and the kind of character you display.
-Obviously, they can glean some of this through your personal essay and even the extracurricular activities you select.
+Of course, they can glean some of this through your personal essay and even the extracurricular activities you select.
 Another way they gain insight is through your recommendation letters.

-On average, colleges often ask for two or three recommendations.
-Though we know you are extraordinary, we can’t assume that teachers have stellar letters sitting in their top desk drawer patiently waiting for you.
+On average, colleges ask for two or three recommendations.
 It is your responsibility to track down a teacher and ask for them.
-Here are our top 7 tips for going about this (potentially daunting) task:
+Here are our top tips for going about this (potentially daunting) task:

 1. Use careful consideration